 Clear braces are a fairly new innovation in the world of orthodontics.
 Clear braces are very similar to traditional braces in their structure, in that they incorporate brackets and wiring.
 However, clear braces are constructed of a clear polymer material, which makes them less visible.
 Clear braces can still feel bulky and uncomfortable in the mouth, but wearers can feel more confident knowing that the first thing people see is them, and not the braces.
-Because of this, clear braces are considered ideal braces for kids in Pensacola.
+Because of this, clear braces are considered ideal braces for kids in Fort Walton Beach.

 Invisible braces are a bit misleading in their name at first.
 This type of orthodontic treatment is the newest addition to the family of procedures and has become the most popular in recent years.
 However, you should know that invisible braces are not entirely invisible, nor are they actually braces.
 Invisible braces are actually a separate mouth appliance that is not permanently affixed to the teeth.
 It is removable by the wearer.
 A clear plastic mouthpiece fits snugly over teeth, covering the entire area, much like a retainer.
 Over time, this device is intended to straighten crooked teeth.